-The calculation of allocative efficiency of resources used in fish farming involve the estimation of physical parameters such as marginal value product (MVP), marginal physical product (MPP) and Marginal factor cost (MFC).
+The calculation of allocative efficiency of resources used in fish farming involves the estimation of physical parameters such as MVP, MPP, and MFC.
 The results are presented in Table 2.

-The results show that productive resources such as pond size and fish seeds were under-utilized, labour was over-utilized while there was optimal use of feeds.
-It must be noted that pond is a fixed input and it was depreciated using the straight line method shown below:
+The results show that productive resources such as pond size and fish seeds were underutilized; labor was overutilized while there was optimal use of feeds.
+It must be noted that pond is a fixed input, and it was depreciated using the straight-line method shown below: